willirath/netcdf-hash/README.md

 - <https://gehrcke.de/2013/07/bitwise-identity-of-netcdf-data-hashing-numpy-arrays/>
   outlines a Python-based approach to hashing netCDF variables.

-- <https://github.com/aidanheerdegen/nchash> aims at hashing `ncdump` output.
+- <https://github.com/aidanheerdegen/nchash> aims at hashing the cheaper parts (CDL header, time stamps, file sizes) as a quick plausibility check for very large files.

 - <https://github.com/Unidata/netcdf4-python/issues/646> was a first attempt to (re)-start the discussion.